tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 are authoritative for private domains.

 An algorithm for determining how to resolve a given name in a manner that satisfies these properties is described in {{resolution-algorithm}}.
-Note: this algorithm does not prevent adversarial resolvers from redirecting targeted clients to addresses of its choosing via DNS answers without DNSSEC signatures.
-Privacy-Sensitive Connections concerned about this attack SHOULD conceal their IP address via a TLS- or HTTP-layer proxy or some other tunneling mechanism.
+Note that this algorithm does not guarantee that responses that are not signed with DNSSEC are valid, and clients that establish connections to unsigned addresses may still expose their local IP addresses to an attacker.

 ## Discovering Authoritative DoH Servers {#authoritative-discovery}